LudekCizinsky/2nd-year-project-notes/assignments/04/sol.md

 was also important to decided on the architecture of the neural network.
 We only had just one hidden layer which is actually not that much.
 Finally, it was also important to consider which optimizer to use as well as the batch size as all of these parameters can influence the overall performance.
+Again, use the command line, or check the `scripts.py` to see the details of the training.

 # Lecture 8
 For this assignment, we are going to take a closer look at the ``Convolutional Neural Networks for Sentence Classification'' paper from Yoon Kim, which can be found [here](https://aclanthology.org/D14-1181/).